 Want more detail?

-NATIONAL ENDOWMENT OF THE ARTS RESEARCH LAB
+NATIONAL ENDOWMENT FOR THE ARTS RESEARCH LAB

 Evidence shows that arts engagements produce beneficial health-related outcomes, but there remains a major gap in knowledge about the causes of these effects.
 Identifying the specific mechanisms underlying health benefits could lead to new treatments, and to modifications of existing treatments, that would maximize the benefits, generate opportunities for the arts to be integrated into systems of care, and open avenues for arts education to be incorporated into healthcare training models.
 The potential impacts outside the conventional boundaries of healthcare delivery may be even more profound.
 Health research increasingly focuses on models that promote resilience and well-being to prevent disease, especially in newer accountable care models.
 The NEA Research Lab at UCLA aims to provide evidence of high importance to filling existing gaps in knowledge and accelerating change in valuation of the arts for both healthcare delivery and resilience promotion.
 Empirical evidence supporting arts’ benefits has been difficult to obtain in part because we lack both widely available, consensus measures of the most relevant outcomes, and an infrastructure to support collecting these measures.